apache/apisix/docs/en/latest/upgrade-guide.md

 ## Upgrade path for APISIX

-APISIX adheres to [semantic versioning](https://semver.org/), the format of the version number is: major.minor.patch, for example: 2.15.0.
+APISIX adheres to [semantic versioning](https://semver.org/), the format of the version number is: `major.minor.patch`, for example: 2.15.0.

 Upgrading to APISIX 3.0.0 is a major version upgrade and we recommend that you upgrade to 2.15.0 first and then to 3.0.0.